enriquebarco/turbo-barnacle-chain/README.md

 > - -connect<ip:port> (the IP address of the node you wish to connect to, along with the specified port the process is running)

 ### Connecting to external nodes
 A tcp connection works by specifying a private IP address and a port.
-However, when nodes are on different networks, it is not possible to connect to a private IP as only the public IP is exposed.
-A public IP is actually the router's IP and therefore, in order for this application to work we would need to expose a specific port to external connections and then forward connections to the private IP.
+However, when nodes are on different networks, it is not possible to connect to a private IP as only the public IP is exposed for security reasons.
+Since a public IP is actually just a router IP, in order for this application to work we would need to expose a specific port to external connections and then forward connections to the private IP.
 This is how Bitcoin Core software works (port 8333 is exposed and forwards connections to local nodes).
-However, for the scope of this project, it is too much to ask users to tamper with their router settings.
-Therefore, we are using **Ngrok** a secure unified ingress platform to create a tunnel between the nodes.
+However, for the scope of this project, it is too complicated to ask users to tamper with their router settings.
+Therefore, we are going to use **Ngrok** - a secure unified ingress platform - to create a secure tunnel between the nodes.

 Please follow these steps to create a tunnel, run the process, and connect with other nodes